RieksJ/t3-method/atm.md

 - whenever a person has been executing a task for some time (some tasks take a long time).
 By answering these questions, that person can reassess the task's direction, make necessary adjustments, and ensure continued alignment with the intended purpose.
 - whenever a task is being evaluated for efficiency and effectiveness.
 By answering these questions, the person that evaluates that task can measure its success, identify areas for improvement, and provide actionable feedback.

-## 4. Benefits of the ActivityZen Method
+## 4. Benefits of the Activity Triage Method

 {{rewrite this chapter (including its title/header) such that the benefits are not yet claimed as such, but are envisaged or expected to be the result of the method.}}

-The ActivityZen Method offers several benefits by addressing the common barriers to effective task management, as identified by Simon, Kahneman, Steel, and Pfeffer.
+The Activity Triage Method offers several benefits by addressing the common barriers to effective task management, as identified by Simon, Kahneman, Steel, and Pfeffer.
 By providing a clear framework for task evaluation, the method helps individuals and organizations overcome cognitive limitations, biases, and organizational dynamics that lead to inefficiency.

 Firstly, the method increases efficiency by ensuring tasks are clearly defined with concrete results.
 This clarity helps in setting realistic expectations and provides measurable benchmarks for evaluating task completion.
 It reduces ambiguity and misunderstanding, leading to better resource allocation and successful task outcomes.